 For people who want to become parents, it's important to know that some birth defects can be prevented.
 During a woman's pregnancy, taking folic acid and getting enough iodine in the diet can help prevent some types of birth defects.
 But it's also important to realize that most babies born with birth defects are born to two healthy parents with no obvious health problems or risk factors.

 In most cases, doctors don't know what caused a baby's birth defect.
-When the cause is known, it might be environmental (such as a baby's exposure to chemicals or viruses while in the womb), a problem with the fetus' genes, or a combination of these things.
+When the cause is known, it might be environmental (such as a baby's exposure to chemicals or viruses while in the womb), a problem with genes, or a combination of these things.